-With in-house engineers and lighting experts who use the latest LED and control technologies, VOLT® designs, manufactures and sells the best products in the outdoor lighting industry; that's why we have an average customer rating of 4.9 stars on nearly 12,000 reviews.
+With in-house engineers and lighting experts who use the latest LED and control technologies, VOLT® designs, manufactures and sells the best products in the outdoor lighting industry; that's why we have an average customer rating of 4.9 stars on more than 12,000 reviews.
 Our fixtures feature premium internal components and are constructed of solid brass or copper.
 There's no paint or powder coating to wear off, peel or corrode - just solid brass or copper that will patina beautifully as it ages.
 Competitors' aluminum fixtures may be cheaper up front, but they'll inevitably rust and need to be replaced in a few years.
 VOLT® products are professional quality and built for a lifetime of beauty and durability.

 What if I have more questions?